The Strange Dr. Weird

 (Music: Organ flair, followed by sound effect of a door opening and closing.)

 Dr. Weird.
 "Good evening.
 Come in, won't you?
 Why, what's the matter?
 You seem a bit nervous.
 Perhaps the cemetery outside this house has upset you.
 But there are things far worse than cemeteries.
 For instance, men with murder in their hearts.
 As in my story tonight, a story I call...
-The Devil's Caverns! "
+'The Devil's Caverns!'"

-A Typical Closing:
+A Typical Closing (Spoiler Alert!):

 Host: "Too bad about poor Victor, wasn't it?
 Such a horrible way to die.
-But two few weeks later, when a searching party entered the caverns, they found a clean white skeleton lying a few hundred yards from the entrance.
+But a few weeks later, when a searching party entered the caverns, they found a clean white skeleton lying a few hundred yards from the entrance.
 Unfortunately, they were never able to find a trace of John Drake or Paul.
-It was as if, as if they vanished from the face of the Earth.
+It was as if-- as if they vanished from the face of the Earth.
 Now I once knew a dead man who-- oh, you have to go now?
 Perhaps you'll drop in on me again soon.
 Just look for the house on the other side of the cemetery The house of Dr. Weird!"

 (Sfx: Organ plays musical flair.)